HMAR Volunteer or Internship Application Logo

 • Access to a reliable car.
 Motorcycles or scooters will not be sufficient.

-• Possess a set of binoculars with at least 10X magnification.
-(Highly recommended but not required).
+• Level 2 and Level 3 Field Volunteers must possess a set of binoculars with at least 10X magnification.

 Minimum volunteer activity: